Event Planning Checklist

 - Contact speakers and/or participants to determine availability.

 - Enter your event into the 25Live scheduling database.
 Consider room capacities at the law school.
-These can be viewed in 25Live, but as a general reference:
+These can be viewed in 25Live.

 - Determine event budget and secure funding sources.
 If necessary, seek donations or sponsorships to assist with budget management.
 Consider: